maddenc33/School_District_Analysis/README.md

   4. Replace inccorect student names: .len(), .to_list() .split(), .set(), .strip(), and .replace().
   5. Generate a new merged dataframe:

 Once the data was clean and ready for analysis, I performed basic statistical calculations on the data, then formatted and reordered the dataframe to create a new **School District Summary**.

+The **School District Summary** is a high-level snapshot of the district's key metrics:

+- Total number of students
+- Total number of schools
+- Total budget
+- Average math score
+- Average reading score
+- Percentage of students who passed math
+- Percentage of students who passed reading
+- Overall passing percentage

 In order to generate the **School Summary**, I had to manipulate the data further:
   1. Set the index to the school name.
   2. Get the student count per school.
   3. Calculate the budget per student.